-Get there: Located at the south end of Anzac Parade, just off the coast of La Perouse.
+Located at the south end of Anzac Parade, just off the coast of La Perouse.

 On Botany Bay’s southern entrance, Kurnell is perhaps the most underrated location in Sydney, harbouring the largest congregation of weedy sea dragons in Australia (a fish related to the seahorse).